rajatb/twitter_v2/README.md

 The following **required** functionality is completed:

-- [ X] Hamburger menu
+- [X] Hamburger menu
-   - [ X] Dragging anywhere in the view should reveal the menu.
+   - [X] Dragging anywhere in the view should reveal the menu.
-   - [ X] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [X] The menu should include links to your profile, the home timeline, and the mentions view.
-   - [ X] The menu can look similar to the example or feel free to take liberty with the UI.
+   - [X] The menu can look similar to the example or feel free to take liberty with the UI.
-- [ ] Profile page
+- [X] Profile page
-   - [ X] Contains the user header view
+   - [X] Contains the user header view
-   - [ X] Contains a section with the users basic stats: # tweets, # following, # followers
+   - [X] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline
+- [X] Home Timeline
-   - [X ] Tapping on a user image should bring up that user's profile page
+   - [X] Tapping on a user image should bring up that user's profile page

 The following **optional** features are implemented: